IT - Cybersecurity Specialist

 Achieve industry certification.

-Most courses are taught in a learner-centered classroom format in order to access the required equipment, while some courses are available online and Your Choice.
+Most courses are taught in a learner-centered classroom format in order to access the required equipment, while some courses are available online Hybrid.

-*You can complete the first year of coursework at the Ashland and Superior campuses; the full program is available at New Richmond and Rice Lake.
+You can complete the first year of coursework at the Ashland campus; the full program is available at New Richmond, Rice Lake, and Superior.

 Students in the IT - Cybersecurity Specialist program have the opportunity to dual major with the IT - Systems Administration Specialist program by completing additional coursework.
 Students can fulfill electives by taking classes from either program.